srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 board wiring; selecting the option therefore does not by itself make a touchscreen appear.

+The dedicated O6 touchscreen connector shares its I2C2 data and clock nets with header pins 27/28.
+They are not independent GPIOs while I2C2 is active.
+The table upgrades do not invent missing electrical PinGroup data for header functions such as I2C4; those lines are excluded from the conservative GPIO Aggregator profile until their complete producer contract can be sourced and qualified.

-To expose DSU cache partitioning on Linux 7.1, select the normal firmware-1.2 `dsdt` profile, then enable `CONFIG_ARM64_MPAM=y` and `CONFIG_RESCTRL_FS=y` in the kernel configuration. `olddefconfig` should derive `CONFIG_ARM64_MPAM_RESCTRL_FS=y`.
+To expose DSU cache partitioning on Linux 7.1 or 7.2, select the normal firmware-1.2 `dsdt` profile, then enable `CONFIG_ARM64_MPAM=y` and `CONFIG_RESCTRL_FS=y` in the kernel configuration. `olddefconfig` should derive `CONFIG_ARM64_MPAM_RESCTRL_FS=y`.
 Leaving `CONFIG_ARM64_MPAM` disabled keeps